Air-Money/air-money.github.io/quickstart.markdown

 ### Creating a New Project

-The Airmoney CLI provides a comprehensive project creation system with multiple options:
+The DEGN CLI provides a comprehensive project creation system with multiple options:

 ```bash
 Usage: airmoney-cli create [options]